 Lafayette considers the higher-level International Baccalaureate (IB) exam results for course credit.
 Acceptable score levels are 5 or higher in all subjects.
-Each department will determine the specific amount of credit.
+Each academic department at Lafayette College will determine the specific amount of credit awarded.
 No credit is given for subsidiary-level examinations.

 A full IB Diploma could qualify you for sophomore (second year) standing and additional course credit if you meet the following criteria: